 The scenario’s in the show become more and more insane and dramatic until Jane’s life is basically a telenovela.
 In this show – great acting is mixed with telenovela plot lines – and it. is. so. good.
-On top of that – the narrator of the show basically addresses the ridiculousness of the scenarios as the show goes on which adds an additional layer of comedy to the whole thing.
-It is all so clever and the added animations are amazing – trust me, you want to give this one a shot.
+On top of that – the narrator of the show basically addresses the ridiculousness of the scenarios as the show goes on.
+And this narration adds an additional layer of comedy to the whole thing.
+It’s all so clever and the added animations are amazing.
+Trust me, you want to give this one a shot.

 Orange is the New Black

 Orange is the New Black has gained a lot of buzz over the years.
 It’s one of Netflix’s first original series to really take off in popularity.
 And I think that buzz is completely deserved.
 The show is raw, and funny, and serious – and all the characters draw you in with their stories.

 It can get a little intense as it tackles some more serious issues such as sexual assault, drugs, suicide, depression and the like.
 So if you’re looking for something a little more lighthearted this may not be the one to jump into.
 But the storylines are so well done and interlaced with comedy and wit that if you’re looking for a new drama-filled show this is for sure one to consider.

 Honestly, Baby Daddy surprised me with how funny and lovable it is.
 After Ben’s ex leaves a baby at his doorstep he is left to raise the baby with his roommate, brother, friend Riley, and his mother.
 Everyone on the show has great timing and line delivery – and the comedy sometimes catches you off-guard.